eplightning/gelf-forwarder/README.md

-      --gelf-proto string               Protocol of GELf server (default "udp") --graceful-timeout uint           How many seconds to wait for messages to be sent on shutdown (default 10) --http-address string             Listen address for http input (default ":9000") --http-host-field string          Name of host field (default "host") --http-message-field string       Name of message field (default "message") --http-timestamp-field string     Name of timestamp field (default "timestamp") --input-type string               Which input to start: vector, http, vectorv2 (default "http") --vector-address string           Listen address for vector v1/v2 input (default ":9000") --vector-host-field string        Name of host field (default "host") --vector-max-message-size uint    Maximum length of single Vector v1 message (default 1048576)
+      --gelf-proto string               Protocol of GELf server (default "udp") --graceful-timeout uint           How many seconds to wait for messages to be sent on shutdown (default 10) --http-address string             Listen address for http input (default ":9000") --http-basic-pass string          Password for HTTP Basic authentication.
+Only used if username was set --http-basic-user string          Username for HTTP Basic authentication.
+Authentication is not required if empty (default)
+      --http-host-field string          Name of host field (default "host") --http-message-field string       Name of message field (default "message") --http-timestamp-field string     Name of timestamp field (default "timestamp") --input-type string               Which input to start: vector, http, vectorv2 (default "http") --tls-cert-path string            Path to PEM-encoded certificate to be used for TLS server.
+Required if TLS was enabled
+      --tls-client-ca-path string       Path to PEM-encoded CA bundle to be used for client certificate verification.
+When provided, TLS client authentication will be enabled and required
+      --tls-enabled                     Use TLS for input
+      --tls-key-path string             Path to PEM-encoded key to be used for TLS server.
+Required if TLS was enabled --vector-address string           Listen address for vector v1/v2 input (default ":9000") --vector-host-field string        Name of host field (default "host") --vector-max-message-size uint    Maximum length of single Vector v1 message (default 1048576)